EITC Relief: Temporary Special Rule for Determination of Earned Income

 - Who have disabilities or are raising children with disabilities?

 - If you qualify for the Federal EITC, you may also be eligible for a similar credit from your state or local government.
-Twenty-five states, plus local municipalities including the District of Columbia and New York City, offer residents an earned income tax credit for 2019.
+Twenty-eight states, plus local municipalities including the District of Columbia and New York City, offer residents an earned income tax credit for 2021.

 - You can determine your eligibility and file and claim your EITC for free:

 - The IRS works with national partners, community-based coalitions and thousands of local partners and governments.
 These partnerships provide free EITC tax return preparation and tax help and tax education.